pawamoy/shell-history/README.md

 ## How it works
 In order to append a line each time a command is entered, the `PROMPT_COMMAND` variable and the `precmd` function are used, respectively for Bash and Zsh.
-They allow us to execute arbitrary instructions just before the command prompt is displayed, meaning, just after the last command has returned.
+They allow us to execute arbitrary instructions just before command execution, or before the command prompt is displayed, meaning, just after the last command has returned.

-This is where we compute the stop time, return code and working directory, and append the line into our history file.
+This is where we compute the start and stop time, return code, working directory and command type, and append the line into our history file.
+Start and stop time are obtained with `$(date '+%s%N)`, return code is passed directly with `$?`, working directory is obtained with `$PWD` and command type with `$(type -t arg)` for Bash and `$(type -w arg)` for Zsh.

 Values for UUID, parents, hostname, and TTY are computed only once, when `shellhistory.sh` is sourced.
 Indeed they do not change during usage of the current